-Assessment Reverse Osmosis membrane clogging by varying redox conditions of feed water

-Part 2: Assessment Reverse Osmosis membrane clogging (period: 2013-2015)
+Assessment Reverse Osmosis membrane clogging by varying redox conditions of feed water Part 2: Assessment Reverse Osmosis membrane fouling (period: 2013-2015)

-KWR Watercycle Research Institute, Bruine de Bruin, December 2015
+KWR Watercycle Research Institute, Bruine de Bruin, revised version August 2017

-The research leading to these results has received funding from the European Union Seventh Framework Programme (FP7/2007-2013) under grant agreement no. 619039 This publication reflects only the author's views and the European Union is not liable for any use
+The research leading to these results has received funding from the European Union Seventh Framework Programme (FP7/2007-2013) under grant agreement no. 619039 This publication reflects only the author's views and the European Union is not liable for any use that may be made of the information contained therein.